SaaS Portal Navigation Redesign

 User Interviews

-The users are mostly power users and need an efficient way to switching the modules.
-Some wants a multi tab opening functionality which is available in old portal.
-Following is the screenshot how the users are currently using the portal for navigation.
+Users are mostly power users who need an efficient way to switch between modules.
+Some wanted multi-tab functionality, which was available in the legacy portal.
+The screenshot below shows how users were navigating the portal at that time.

 Information Architecture